courtneyjkeeler/grex-telescope.github.io/docs/software/server_setup.md

 ## Python

-To get out of version hell for python stuff _not_ packaged with guix, we're using [Poetry](https://python-poetry.org/).
+To get out of version hell for python stuff, we're using [Poetry](https://python-poetry.org/).
 To install it, we will:

 ```sh
 curl -sSL https://install.python-poetry.org | python3 -